 The Fly Navy Heritage Trust, based at Royal Naval Air Station in Yeovilton, Somerset, relies on the support of public donations to preserve and promote the nation’s naval aviation heritage and keep a collection of iconic historic aircraft flying at air shows and events around the country.

 Chief Executive of the charity, Commodore Jock Alexander OBE said “We greatly value this affiliation which recognises the important part the Fleet Air Arm has played in the history of carrier aviation.
 It not only binds us closely to the ship but will provide an exciting national focus for our major donors and supporters.
-The charity, which owns the last flying de Havilland FAW2 Sea Vixen in the world and a Hawker Sea Fury T20, is planning to fly a collection of historic naval aircraft over HMS Queen Elizabeth when she enters Portsmouth for the first time in 2017.
+The charity, which owns the de Havilland FAW2 Sea Vixen, and a Hawker Sea Fury T20, is planning to fly a collection of historic naval aircraft over HMS Queen Elizabeth when she enters Portsmouth for the first time in 2017.